Settlement process - Thailand

 - Cash settlement will be settled in the second batch of net-settlement at 16:00 Thai time and further credited into the market participant’s cash account, or client of market participant’s cash account, after 16:00 Thai time.

 Scripless government and state-owned enterprise bonds are settled through the PTI (Post-Trade Integration) system on T+2.
-Physical government and state-owned enterprise bonds can be settled via the TSD or BOT while cash can be made either through BOT's BAHTNET system or by cheque as agreed between the counterparties.
+Physical government and state-owned enterprise bonds can be settled based on agreement between counterparties while cash can be made either through BOT's BAHTNET system or by cheque as agreed between the counterparties.

 Corporate debt securities

 Scripless corporate debt securities are settled through the TSD's system.
-The cash settlement depends upon agreement between the counterparties.
+The cash settlement depends upon agreement between the counterparties and can be made through BOT’s BAHTNET system.

 The settlement process for listed funds, is the same as for listed equities.
 (Please refer to “Equities” above.)